 Fort Myers Legal Malpractice Lawyers

-When you hire an attorney for legal assistance in Florida, whether it be for defense in a criminal case or real estate litigation or help with filing for bankruptcy or divorce, there are certain legal and ethical standards by which that attorney must abide.
+When you hire an attorney for legal assistance in Florida, whether it be real estate litigation or help with filing for bankruptcy or divorce, there are certain legal and ethical standards by which that attorney must abide.
 If an attorney’s negligent action (or inaction) causes you to suffer harm, you might have grounds to sue for legal malpractice.

 It is important to understand that legal malpractice does not mean you were simply unhappy with the outcome of your case.
 There are, unfortunate, situations where an attorney does everything right (or at least within the bounds of their statutory and ethical duties), and the client still does not get the result they sought.
 That does not mean that you can sue your attorney.